microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

     optimizer.step()

-Accelerator Memory Management
+GPU Memory Management
 ---------------------

-By default at the end of the training some parameters will remain unpartitioned and use up some gpu memory.
+By default at the end of training with ZeRO stage 3 some parameters will remain unpartitioned and use up some gpu memory.
 This is done on purpose as an optimization should you resume training again.
-If you'd like to clear out the cached parameters that use up gpu memory, you can call:
+If you'd like to clear out the cached parameters that use up gpu memory, you can call `empty_partition_cache` method of the DeepSpeed engine.
+The following code snippet illustrates this functionality.

 .. code-block:: python